-Subject code: 50523 Internal Security in India (4 Credits, 60 Hours)
+Subject code: C50518 Internal Security in India (4 Credits, 60 Hours)

 - 1. To provide conceptual understanding of internal security. - 2.
-To familiarise the students with key concerns of internal security in India. - 3.
-To make students aware of the role and response of the state to the internal security threats.
+To familiarize the students with key concerns of internal security in India. - 3.
+To aware students about the role and response of the state to the internal security threats.